mugithi/google-terraform-pytorch-tpu/models/tests/Readme.md

 # Testing the enviroment

+Deploy the enviroment using the instructions in the [getting started guide](/Readme.md/#getting-started)

 Upon the deployment of the Cloud TPU enviroment using the Cloudbuild/Terraform automation tools, the enviroment comes preloaded with scripts test the enviroment.

 This script uses the preloaded imagenet model using synthetic data